Protais Zigiranyirazo

-Protais Zigiranyirazo (born 2 February 1938) commonly known as Monsieur Zed ("Mr. Z"), is a Rwandan businessman and politician and was governor of the Ruhengeri prefecture in northwestern Rwanda from 1974 to 1989.
+Protais Zigiranyirazo (2 February 1938 – 3 August 2025), commonly known as Monsieur Zed or Mr. Z, was a Rwandan businessman and politician who was governor of the Ruhengeri prefecture in northwestern Rwanda from 1974 to 1989.
 Zigiranyirazo was a member of the Akazu, an elite circle of relatives and friends of former President Juvénal Habyarimana who pushed the Hutu Power ideology.

 Accused of war crimes during the Rwandan genocide of 1994, he was ultimately acquitted by the International Criminal Tribunal for Rwanda, after spending six years in prison.

-Career
+Early life and career

 An ethnic Hutu, Zigiranyirazo was the brother of Agathe Kanziga and brother-in-law of President Juvénal Habyarimana, who came to power in Rwanda in the Coup d'état of 5 July 1973.
 He was well-connected to the Hutu establishment of politicians, businessmen, and military officers which thereafter controlled the country.

 In 1974, Habyarimana appointed Zigiranyirazo as governor of Ruhengeri, a position he kept for fifteen years.
 During that time, Zigiranyirazo wielded extraordinary power and was nicknamed "Monsieur Zed" and "le prince du nord" (prince of the north).

 In 1989, Zigiranyirazo resigned his position as a governor to become a student at the Université du Québec à Montréal (UQAM) in Montreal, Quebec, Canada.
 He has since claimed that he abandoned all political activities in 1989.

 In Montreal in 1993, Zigiranyirazo was convicted of uttering death threats against two Tutsi refugees, who "accused him of participating in the planning of ethnic massacres."
 He was then expelled from UQAM and from Canada.

 Following his expulsion from Canada, Zigiranyirazo returned to Rwanda.
 The assassination of his brother-in-law Habyarimana on 6 April 1994 precipitated the events leading to the Rwandan genocide.
 From some time after 1994 until July 2001, Zigiranyirazo resided in Nairobi, Kenya.